Selleo/DevPath/content/web_development/Framework and language/react-native/advanced.md

 - Mock AsyncStorage (you can check documentation) - you added it probably together with ReduxPersist
 - Write a test that will check if you navigate to Habit create screen upon clicking into 'Add' button
-- Mock platform select and check if inside Settings we render right text (React Native Basic / Platform specific code), write second test for second Platform
+- set and check if inside Settings we render right text (React Native Basic / Platform specific code), write second test for second Platform
 - Inside setting render information about current time (it does not need to refresh) and write a test that mock date (you can use MockDate library)

 ---